Minister of Labour and Immigration (Manitoba)

 The Minister of Labour and Immigration of the Canadian province of Manitoba is a member of the Executive Council of Manitoba, which is informally known as the Cabinet.
 This position was formerly known as the Minister of Labour.
-The Current Minister of Labour and Immigration is Jon Reyes.
+The Current Minister of Labour and Immigration is Malaya Marcelino.

 From January 13, 2012, to October 18, 2013, the responsibilities of this portfolio were redistributed between the Minister of Family Services and Labour and the Minister of Immigration and Multiculturalism.